kwahome/go-haversine/README.md

 https://github.com/kwahome/go-haversine
 ```

-Use convenience scripts in `./bin` to run tests and format code:
+Use convenience scripts in `./bin` to run tests and format code.

 Tests: